 Driving Beartooth Highway

-Beartooth Highway begins outside of Red Lodge, Montana.
-The road enters Wyoming and ends in Montana again in Cooke City.
+Beartooth Highway is the highest elevation highway in the Northern Rockies.
+The north entrance begins outside of Red Lodge, Montana, enters Wyoming, and ends in southwest Montana again in the historic town of Cooke City.

 Places to stay near Beartooth Highway